Depending on the state of the weather routing system, the content of the text window will vary.

 An example when there are multiple routing solutions present, and the cursor is somewhere over the solution space is:

-Also note that each of the little arrow indicators are buttons.
+Also, on the Mac, note that each of the little arrow indicators are buttons.
 If you click on one of the arrows, you can collapse, or expand, the corresponding group.
 This can be a way to manage this area if there is too much information being shown, for your preference.

 If there is more than one solution present, the name of the current variant will be shown.
 If there is a * shown as part of the name, that indicates the solution does not have an associated path.